 Henry Miller

-I will go ahead and include some interviews with Henry Miller.
+I will go ahead and include interviews with Henry Miller.
 He was a big influence on me when I transferred my ambitions from music to literature.
 He's fundamentally a spiritual writer, although his reputation is otherwise.

 |